AlexTuTruong/i-sell-nails/README.md

 * ~~A reset button which will bring the database back to an empty state~~
     * Reset ledger button is now implemented
-* Dummy data to populate the database when created
+* ~~Dummy data to populate the database when created~~
+    * Dummy data is now created on application-run when no data is present
 * ~~A ledger which keeps track of transactions~~
     * Ledger is now implemented
 * ~~Hover over the total sales for a breakdown of what hammers were sold and how many~~